top of page

 Tell me about a typical day in your current role as business development manager.

-Wow, I'm not sure there is a typical day really, to be honest, as a BDM my role is all about adapting to the needs of our clients and being there to support them in whatever way they need.
-Some days see me on the road in meetings with two, three or even four different businesses, reviewing their latest accounts and talking through next steps face to face.
+Wow, I'm not sure there is a typical day, to be honest.
+As a BDM, my role is all about adapting to the needs of our clients and supporting them in whatever way they need.
+Some days, I’m on the road in meetings with two, three, or even four different businesses.
+I review their latest accounts and discuss next steps face-to-face.

-Other days I'm working with brand new clients helping them from day one with business planning and financial forecasting.
-I suppose if there's one constant in my day, it's that I'm always looking for ways to add value to the clients that I speak with, whether in person or over the phone or virtually.
-And I suppose that's what drives me as it's at the heart of what we do as a company every single day.
+Other days, I work with brand new clients, helping them from day one with business planning and financial forecasting.
+If there's one constant in my day, it's that I'm always looking for ways to add value to the clients I speak with, whether in person, over the phone, or virtually.
+That’s what drives me; it’s at the heart of what we do as a company every single day.

 How would you describe the culture at Roslyn's and how it's evolved over the years?